 So I thought, why not put them together in a post?
 These old style recipes are the best – they’ve survived generations and they will still be a star in every family’s meal in the years to come.

-Golden Syrup Steamed Pudding is my all time favourite dessert.
+Golden Syrup Steamed Pudding is my all-time favourite dessert.
 I’ve been eating this since I was young and I hope to pass it on to my boys for them to make for their families one day.
-Serve it with ice cream!
+Serve it with ice cream or delectable double cream.

 This Lemonade Scones recipe makes super light scones, lovely for morning or afternoon tea, or anytime really!

 Coconut Jam Slice just like Nanna used to make!
 This recipe is an oldie but a goodie delicious biscuit base with a jam filling and deliciously sweet coconut topping!
 Who said it had gone out of fashion?
 It is also known in New Zealand as ‘Louise Slice’.

 Haven’t heard of it?
 This is an old style sponge cake that doesn’t involve all the fuss of beating egg whites.
 You literally throw in all the ingredients and voila!
 A perfect buttery sponge!

 Rock Cakes might not sound very appetising but these little babies will surely become a family favourite.

 Also known as Flummery, Jelly Whip is a rich fun dessert for the whole family!
 The great thing about this two-ingredient Jelly Whip recipe is that it can easily feed a family of four for only $4!
 So cheap!

 Moist Chocolate Cake is an old fashioned frugal recipe to feed the hordes!
 Best of all it freezes beautifully!
 Ahh…drooling right now.